Licensed Yacht BrokersYachts for SaleESSENZA - Sanlorenzo FOR SALE

 Construction and design criteria

-The yacht's structure is designed to incorporate the latest knowledge in GRP vessel construction, aiming for maximum structural continuity and minimal vibrations and noise.
-The hull bottom is constructed in a single skin of varying thicknesses, while the sides feature a sandwich with a PVC core, all in compliance with CE regulations.
-The longitudinal structure includes girders and transversal bulkheads as primary elements, with three watertight bulkheads dividing the vessel into four compartments: the engine room, accommodation area, and chain locker.
-All openings for pipes and cables through these bulkheads are sealed to maintain watertight integrity.
-The bilges are varnished, with anti-flammable paint used in the engine room and aft technical area.
-Exhaust gas pipes and ventilation ducts are integrated into the structure using flame-resistant gel and self-extinguishing resins where necessary.
-Special reinforcements are strategically placed around propulsion and maneuvering machinery, generator sets, shaft lines, brackets, rudders, and thruster propellers.
-The hull is treated with anti-fouling paint from a recognized manufacturer.
+General construction employs composite materials in GRP for the hull, decks, and superstructure, with vinyl-ester resin used for the first three layers of hull lamination and polyester isophaltic resin for hull plating, structures, and GRP accessories.
+The gel coat is of Neopentilic type, while reinforcement fibers—mat, roving, multi-axial, and unidirectional glass—are specified in structural drawings approved by RINA.
+The sandwich core PVC is closed cell with a density between 50 and 90 kg/m3.
+Hull form and scantlings follow the latest design and construction practices for GRP vessels to ensure maximum structural continuity and minimal vibration and noise.
+The hull bottom is a single skin of varying thicknesses and the sides are sandwich with PVC core; the structure complies with CE regulations and is chiefly longitudinal, with girders and transversal bulkheads as primary elements.
+Three watertight bulkheads subdivide the yacht into four watertight compartments comprising the engine room, the accommodation area, and the chain locker.
+All pipe and cable penetrations through these bulkheads are made watertight.
+All bilges are varnished, with anti-flammable paint applied in the engine room and aft technical area.
+Exhaust gas pipes and ventilation ducts are GRP, integrated into the structure, with flame-resistant gel and self-extinguishing resins used where required.
+Special reinforcements are arranged at the foundations of propulsion and maneuvering machinery, generator sets, shaft lines, brackets, rudders, and thruster propellers.
+The hull is treated with antifouling paint supplied by a recognized manufacturer.

-Structural bulkheads are provided in accordance with the General Arrangement Plans, with three being watertight.
-These bulkheads are typically made from a sandwich of marine plywood with a polyethylene core or marine plywood of adequate thickness, with escape hatches conforming to CE rules.
-The yacht's tanks are of a "structural" type, integrated into the hull to optimize space.
-Built in GRP, these tanks are laminated in monolithic and sandwich forms, with internal reinforcements ensuring hull stiffness continuity.
-The main fuel tanks are positioned transversally in front of the engine room, shaped to fit between the hull, deck, and sides.
-Fresh, grey, and black water collection tanks are laminated on the keel after hull bottom lamination, equipped with necessary vents and fittings, and pressure tested as required by the Classification Society.
+The tanks—detailed in the capacity plan—are of structural type, integrated into the hull to minimize occupied volume and optimize stowage.
+All tanks are GRP, executed in monolithic and sandwich laminates, laminated in situ and then assembled on board, with sufficient internal reinforcement to maintain hull stiffness continuity.
+The main fuel tanks are laid transversally forward of the engine room and shaped to utilize the volume between hull, deck, and sides.
+Fresh, grey, and black water collection tanks are laminated on the keel following completion of the hull bottom lamination.
+All tanks are fitted with appropriate vents and fittings and are pressure tested as required by the Classification Society.

 Propulsion and maneuvering/mechanical systems